scia-garage/open-api-adm-dotnet/README.md

 cd open_api_adm_dotnet
 ```

-> [!Note]
+> [!NOTE]
-> All CLI commands we show below needs to be run in this directory
+> All CLI commands we show below need to be run in this directory

 ### 2. Verify SCIA Engineer Installation